MelnikovAG/adconk.github.io/_posts/2015-12-26-how-to-complete-any-project-anytime-with-anyone.md

 ### What is the Emotional Cycle of Change?

-It's a model devised by Don Kelley and Daryl Conner in the '70s, that expresses what we typically experience when we take on a new project, from start to finish, or when we often encounter failure in between.
+It's a model devised by Don Kelley and Daryl Conner in the '70s, that expresses what we typically experience when we take on a new project, from start to finish, or when we encounter failure in between.
 <br />
 The stages are: